ARKANYOTA/ARKANYOTA/README.md

 ## Hi there, I'm ArkanYota 👋

 ### I'm a French Student Developer.
-- 🇫🇷 Lang: French
+- 🇫Lang: French
-- 📫 Contact on Discord: arkanyota#3321
+- 📫Contact on Discord: arkanyota#3321

 ### How to contact me: